Announcing in 2018...

-TRAINING THREE-DAY EVENT (T3D) – Open to competitors of any age, on horses four years of age or older.
-Both the competitor and the horse, must have obtained MER’s at Four Horse Trials at the Training Level or higher.
+TRAINING THREE-DAY EVENT (T3D) – Open to competitors of any age, on horses 4 years of age or older.
+Both the competitor and the horse, must have obtained MERs at four horse trials at the Training level or higher.
 One of which must be attained as a combination.
-A competitor established at the Preliminary Level may compete on a horse which has obtained 2 MER’s at the Training Level or higher.
+A competitor established at the Preliminary level may compete on a horse which has obtained two MERs at the Training level or higher.

-PRELIMINARY THREE-DAY EVENT (P3D)– Open to competitors beginning the calendar year of their 14th birthday, on horses five years of age or older.
-Both the competitor and the horse, though not necessarily as a combination, must have obtained an MER at three Horse Trials at the Preliminary Level or higher, plus an additional MER at the Preliminary Level or higher with no more than 20 Jumping Penalties at obstacles on the Cross-country test.
+PRELIMINARY THREE-DAY EVENT (P3D)– Open to competitors beginning the calendar year of their 14th birthday, on horses 5 years of age or older.
+Both the competitor and the horse, though not necessarily as a combination, must have obtained an MER at three horse trials at the Preliminary level or higher, plus an additional MER at the Preliminary Level or higher with no more than 20 jumping penalties at obstacles on the cross-country test.

 PARTICIPATION FOR ALL LEVELS

-A. Riders must be members of the USEA (Junior, Full, Intercollegiate Life).
+A. Riders must be members of the USEA (Junior, Full, Intercollegiate, or Life).

-B. Horses must be USEA registered: Limited (BN,N & T ) and Full (P).
+B. Horses must be USEA registered: Limited (BN,N & T) or Full (P).